dbpedia/databus/README.md

 Fill in the form for publishing and submit.

--> here links on docs with detailed description of how to publish (api etc)
+-> better describe publishing

+See more on how to organise ans structure your data [here](docs/model.md).

+To automate publishing you can use our http API as well, you can check it out [here](docs/api.md).
 ### Querying Metainformation
 After we have some files published, we can query for them.
 Databus offers two mechanisms for that: a SPARQL endpoint and Collections.

 See some examples of the SPARQL queries in [examples](docs/quickstart-examples.md).

 -> collections
 -> after publishing we can query the data